-500 round Case Black Hills Ammunition Factory New D556N1: 5.56mm NATO 50 Grain Barnes TSX Triple-Shock X. Water Resistant, and Free Shipping of 500 round factory-sealed case!
+500 round Case Black Hills Ammunition Factory New D556N1: 5.56mm NATO 50 Grain Barnes TSX Triple-Shock X. This is the Optimized version of the bullet.
+Water Resistant, and Free Shipping of 500 round factory-sealed case!

 The Black Hills Ammunition 5.56mm 50 grain Barnes TSX round is the first purpose-built police patrol rifle load.
 Knowing police agencies frequently have a mix of 5.56mm weapons,

 including M16A1 rifles on loan from the LESO program, BH chose a

 50-grain bullet which will work effectively in all weapons from 1/12 to